Houston Explosion Leaves Residents Rattled, One Person Injured

 Residents in northwest Houston were left rattled following a massive explosion that rocked the city in the wee hours of Friday morning.
 According to USA Today, the blast was reported at a warehouse owned by the Watson Grinding and Manufacturing company at around 4:30 a.m.
-Reports say this company was involved in the manufacturing and refurbishing of plastic pallets.
-Houston Police later confirmed that the explosion took place at the 4500 block of Gessner Road — a location where there are several other industrial sheds.
+Reports say this company is involved in the manufacturing and refurbishing of plastic pallets.
+Houston police later confirmed that the explosion took place at the 4500 block of Gessner Road — a location where there are several other industrial plants.

 Officials from the Houston Fire Department suspect that the explosion was the result of a gas leak.
 The cause of the blast, however, will only be revealed after a thorough investigation.
-They went on to add that the warehouse is still spewing Propylene gas due to a faulty valve.
-Efforts are reportedly on to shut off this valve to ensure no further damage is caused.
+They went on to add that the warehouse is still spewing Polypropylene gas due to a faulty valve.
+Efforts are reportedly in progress to shut off this valve to ensure no further damage is caused.

 The emergency crew has cordoned off the entire area, and no traffic is being allowed to pass through a temporary exclusion zone.
-While there were no fatalities following the explosion, a New York Times report has confirmed that at least one person was injured.
-There are also reports of one individual still unaccounted for.
+Currently, two people are confirmed dead following the explosion.
+A New York Times report has confirmed that at least one person was injured as well.
 Debris from the explosion was scattered across a half-mile radius, a senior official from the fire department said.

 HFD Hazmat responding to the area near 4500 block of Gessner.
 Firefighters responding to reports of an explosion.
 One person has been transported to the hospital from that area. @FireChiefofHFD